 • All returning track-out families must return a re-enrollment contract by 6:00pm, November 22, 2019.

 • All returning summer traditional calendar families must fill out a new application each year.
 Traditional calendar summer spots are filled on a first-come, first-served basis.

-Starting in the Spring of 2020, we plan on moving our camp to the farm and expanding our services into a farm-based camp.
-We will provide children with autism with hands on experience through gardening, animal care and sustainability related activities.
-We will raise a small number of animals (goats, chickens, horses, alpacas, donkeys, and rabbits) and grow a variety of crops.
-Weekly themes and activities will be structured around various nature, nutrition, environmental themes with an emphasis on growing our own food and total animal care.
-We will collect eggs daily and work with our farm manager, learning how to take care of our crops and farm animals every day.
-We will also enjoy exploring the farm and many other activities around the farm.
+We provide children with autism a hands- on experience through gardening, animal care and sustainability related activities.
+We are currently tending to chickens, rabbits, cats, and maremma sheepdogs, along with a variety of vegetable gardens.
+We plan to add horses, alpacas and donkeys in the near future.
+Weekly themes and activities are structured around various nature, nutrition, environmental themes with an emphasis on growing our own food and total animal care.
+We collect eggs daily and work with our farm manager, learning how to take care of our crops and farm animals every day.
+We also enjoy exploring the farm and many other activities around the farm.

 1:3 staff to camper ratio